Develop a powerful higher education fundraising strategy with expert help.

-And, according to Inside Higher Ed, this success extends to the entire higher ed sector, from well-known universities like Pennsylvania State University to smaller institutions like Wittenberg University in Ohio.
+And, according to Inside Higher Ed, this success extends to the entire higher education sector, from well-known universities like Pennsylvania State University to smaller institutions like Wittenberg University in Ohio.

-You may feel like your university has the potential to achieve similar success, but lacks the fundraising resources and strategies needed to kickstart your plans.
-In this guide, we’ll review nine effective strategies any university can use to build a strong, sustainable fundraising approach:
+Your university may have the potential to achieve similar success but lack the fundraising resources and strategies needed to kickstart your plans.
+In this guide, we’ll review effective strategies and trends universities should be aware of to build a strong, sustainable fundraising approach:

 Your university’s community is made of passionate students, faculty, alumni, and parents, many of whom are more than willing to support your organization through giving.
 With these fundraising strategies, you can create a streamlined giving process and connect with more of these potential donors.